 The '/BARCHART' subcommand produces a clustered bar chart for the first two variables on each table.
-If a table has more than two variables, the counts for the third and subsequent levels will be aggregated and the chart will be produces as if there were only two variables.
+If a table has more than two variables, the counts for the third and subsequent levels are aggregated and the chart is produced as if there were only two variables.